 The University annually awards up to fifteen scholarships tenable in degree courses to students who have matriculated at the Higher School Certificate Examination; ten scholarships to students who have completed certificate courses (Department of Technical Education); ten scholarships to students who have completed Trade Courses (Department of Technical Education); and ten scholarships to part-time students who have taken the Diploma Entrance course of the Department of Technical Education.
 The scholarships are tenable in any Faculty and exempt the holder from payment of course fees during the currency of the scholarship.
 Scholarships will be awarded in order of merit on Higher School Certificate Examination results.
 They may be held only by persons who do not hold another award.
-Applications must be lodged after publication of Higher School Certificate and/or Leaving Certificate Examination results and after the announcement of the award of Commonwealth Scholarships, but not later than 31st January.
+Applications for these scholarships, on forms available from the Registrar, must be lodged with the Registrar within seven days of the publication of the results of the New South Wales Higher School Certificate Examination.